-Terese Marie Mailhot’s memoir, “Heart Berries,” is breaking big, winning endorsements from The New York Times and from Sherman Alexie, who met Mailhot at a writing workshop he was teaching.
-Alexie called her a “generational talent … a powerful indigenous woman who interrogates herself” in her writing.
-Mailhot, who’s the Saturday editor for The Rumpus, grew up on the Seabird Island Indian Reserve in British Columbia.
-“Heart Berries” addresses harrowing stories, like the day Mailot lost custody of her oldest child, her hospitalization for PTSD and bipolar disorder, the desperate poverty of her girlhood days.
-But the story’s fulcrum is Mailhot’s will to reclaim her own story.
+Terese Marie Mailhot's memoir, "Heart Berries," is breaking big, winning endorsements from The New York Times and from Sherman Alexie, who met Mailhot at a writing workshop he was teaching.
+Alexie called her a "generational talent … a powerful indigenous woman who interrogates herself" in her writing.
+Mailhot, who's the Saturday editor for The Rumpus, grew up on the Seabird Island Indian Reserve in British Columbia.
+"Heart Berries" addresses harrowing stories, like the day Mailhot lost custody of her oldest child, her hospitalization for PTSD and bipolar disorder, the desperate poverty of her girlhood days.
+But the story's fulcrum is Mailhot's will to reclaim her own story.
 For all the exquisite, koan-like stories of abuse and privation, she is as ruthless with herself as with ex-lovers and family.

 Mailhot, who now lives in Indiana, will read at Powell’s Books this Sunday, Feb.
 11, in conversation with writer Lidia Yuknavitch.
 We caught up with her for a few minutes to talk about the book and returning to the Pacific Northwest.